aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 ### Create the service

-First, we need to create a folder to store our services.
+First, you need to create a folder to store our services.

 ```bash
 mkdir src/app/services
 ```

-Then, we can create a new file `src/app/services/partitions-grpc.service.ts` and create a service:
+Then, you can create a new file `src/app/services/partitions-grpc.service.ts` and create a service:

 ```typescript [partitions-grpc.service.ts]
 import { Injectable } from '@angular/core';